Janet Jackson: Music and voice

 Jackson possesses a mezzo-soprano vocal range.
 Over the course of her career, she has received frequent criticism for the limitations of her vocal capabilities, especially in comparison to contemporary artists such as Whitney Houston and Mariah Carey.
 In comparing her vocal technique to Houston and Aretha Franklin, vocal coach Roger Love states that "[w]hen Janet sings, she allows a tremendous amount of air to come through.
 She's obviously aiming for a sexy, sultry effect, and on one level that works nicely.
 But actually, it's fairly limited."
 He adds that while her voice is suitable for studio recording, it doesn't translate well to the stage because despite having "great songs, incredible dancing, and her star-like presence, the live show is still magnificent.
 But the voice is not the star."

 Biographer David Ritz commented, "on Janet's albums—and in her videos and live performances, which revealed a crisp, athletic dance technique [...] singing wasn't the point," saying emphasis was placed on "her slamming beats, infectious hooks, and impeccable production values."
 Eric Henderson of Slant magazine claimed critics opposing her small voice "somehow missed the explosive 'gimme a beat' vocal pyrotechnics she unleashes all over 'Nasty' ...
 Or that they completely dismissed how perfect her tremulous hesitance fits into the abstinence anthem 'Let's Wait Awhile'."
 Classical composer Louis Andriessen has praised Jackson for her "rubato, sense of rhythm, sensitivity, and the childlike quality of her strangely erotic voice."

 Several critics also consider her voice to often be enveloped within her music's production.
 Wendy Robinson of PopMatters said "the power of Janet Jackson's voice does not lie in her pipes.
 She doesn't blow, she whispers ...
 Jackson's confectionary vocals are masterfully complemented by gentle harmonies and balanced out by pulsing rhythms, so she's never unpleasant to listen to."
+In a retrospective review of her 2004 album Damita Jo, Rich Juzwiak of Pitchfork wrote that "[whilst] Jackson doesn't have a technically great voice, she is an excellent singer...she performs with gusto and conviction, has a nimble sense of rhythm that makes [her] vocal pitter-patter around her beats.
+She doesn't have pipes that will blow the ceiling off a church, but she's a deft performer, and she, Jam, and Lewis know exactly what to do to enhance her limitations.
+Nothing about her voice aesthetically suggests power, but what is it if not almighty power to be able to transcend notions of traditional proficiency?"